bGraphic/varsom-hybrid/README.md

 Hybrid app version of varsom.no.
 > More information about Varsom projects can be found at https://github.com/bgraphic/varsom-apps

+## Requirements to get up and running
+These are required to start developing:

+* Node.js
+* Gulp
+* Bower
+* Cordova
+* Ionic

+### Installation
+After you have installed latest version of [node.js](https://nodejs.org/en/), boot up a command prompt and run the following (make sure to use sudo, if you are on mac/linux):

+    npm install -g gulp
+    npm install -g bower
+    npm install -g cordova
+    npm install -g ionic

 ## Getting Started
 1. Clone the repo `git clone https://github.com/bgraphic/varsom-hybrid`
 2. Add environment variables file(s)
+3. Run `npm install`

 ### Environment variables file `config.keys.js`
 Add a file `config.keys.js` under `.js/`